logchange/logchange.github.io/docs/tools/logchange/faq.md

 # Frequently Asked Questions (FAQ)

-This FAQ addresses common questions, issues, and use cases when working with Logchange.
+This FAQ addresses common questions, issues, and use cases when working with logchange.

 ## Table of Contents